AtharvaPagey/videoproject/Readme.md

-This is a video project with javascript
+This is a video project with javascript and MERN stack